Walan-ben/Better-RK-forum/README.md

 # Compatibility
-For now, the extension is only compatible with Firefox.
-Chrome compatibility is an ongoing work.
+The extension should be compatible with Firefox and Chrome.

 *Note : this extension is not an official extension.
 It was not developped by Celsius Online but by Renaissance Kingdoms players.*